 Every employee at Northeastern, including all faculty and staff, has a duty to report sexual harassment or sexual assault involving members of the Northeastern community to the Title IX Coordinator.
 This reporting requirement applies to temporary, part-time or full-time employees, as well as student workers and graduate assistants.

-It should be communicated to the person reporting a Title IX matter that the only confidential counselors on campus are the counselors in Northeastern’s Office of Student Health and Counseling Services and that a Title IX complaint may be filed with the Title IX Coordinator.
-The employee reporting the matter should let the Title IX Coordinator know all of the relevant facts including date, time, and location of the incident.
+It should be communicated to the person reporting a Title IX matter that all University employees (including student employees) are obligated to promptly report sexual misconduct of which they become aware to the Title IX Coordinator unless they are exempt from mandatory reporting.
+Only the Confidential Advisor, University Ombuds and counselors in the offices of Student Health Services and Student Counseling Services are confidential resources exempt from mandatory reporting of sexual misconduct matters.
+The person reporting the matter should let the Title IX Coordinator know as many of the relevant facts he or she knows at the time (without conducting any further inquiry), including date, time, and location of the incident.
 For further guidance, please contact the Title IX Coordinator.
 In addition, see these resources:

 Northeastern shall make every reasonable effort to preserve an individual’s privacy and protect the confidentiality of information related to sex discrimination, sexual harassment, or sexual assault as allowed under the law.
 The University may issue an N-Alert, an alert through the official emergency notification and warning system, to notify the community about the occurrence of a serious crime or pattern of crimes that might put the public at risk.
 For more information on N-Alert procedures, see the University's Emergency Notification policy.